4d/docs/website/translated_docs/es/WebServer/webServerAdmin.md

 At any moment, you can clear the cache of the pages and images that it contains (if, for example, you have modified a static page and you want to reload it in the cache).

+Para ello, puede:

-To do so, you just have to click on the **Clear Cache** button in the Web/Options (I) page of the Settings dialog box.
+-   4D: click on the **Clear Cache** button in the Web/Options (I) page of the Settings dialog box.
+-   4D Server: click on the **Clear Cache** button in the HTTP page of the [4D Server Administration window](Admin/server-admin.md#http-server-page).

 The cache is then immediately cleared.
 > You can also use the [/4DCACHECLEAR](#cacheclear) URL.